Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "iOS-Beta"

     The iOS SDK lets you send events to Amplitude.
-See the full documentation at [iOS SDK (Beta)](./ios-swift/index.md).
+See the [iOS SDK (Beta) documentation](./ios-swift/index.md) for additional configurations and advanced topics.

     !!!beta "iOS Swift SDK (Beta)"
         This SDK is currently in beta version.
 It can only be used in Swift projects and is **NOT** compatible with Objective-C projects.
 If you require support for Objective-C or have any concern with the Beta version, check out the [non-Beta iOS SDK](./ios/index.md).